HOW SHALOM GAMARADA BEGAN

 Ilona Lee AM

 Co-Founder of Shalom Gamarada.
 Vice Chair of COA.
-Former President of The Shalom Institute.
+Former President of The Shalom Institute

 Dr Josef McDonald, Psychiatrist

-Shalom Gamarada Scholarship recipient;
+Shalom Gamarada Scholarship alumnus.

 Professor Lisa Jackson Pulver AM